JoranBergfeld/sample-ai-powered-store/README.md

 ### AI-Powered Search (Agent Page)

-In contrast, the AI Agent search provides:
+The AI Agent search provides:

 - **Natural Language Understanding**: Interprets what you're looking for even if you don't use exact product terminology
 - **Context Awareness**: Understands the intent behind your query, not just the keywords
 - **Semantic Matching**: Connects related concepts and synonyms that regex can't capture
 - **Multi-Signal Analysis**: Balances the importance of search terms vs. categories based on query analysis

-**Use Case Example**: Rather than searching for "mobile AND high-resolution AND portrait", you can simply ask: "I need a smartphone that takes great selfies" and the AI agent will understand and find appropriate products.
+**Use Case Example**: Rather than searching for "Coding", you can simply ask: "Show me all coding products" and the AI agent will understand and find appropriate products.
+The programming book won't be found using the "coding" word, however when using AI it will be able to find it.

+### Visual Search (Image Agent Page)

+The new Visual Search feature allows:

+- **Image-Based Discovery**: Upload an image to find similar or related products
+- **Object Detection**: Identifies objects, items, and products in the uploaded image
+- **Characteristic Recognition**: Analyzes colors, styles, shapes, and other visual elements
+- **Category Matching**: Suggests product categories based on visual analysis
+- **Multi-Modal AI**: Uses vision-capable AI models to bridge visual content with text-based product data

+**Use Case Example**: When you see a product you like (e.g., in a magazine or while browsing), take a photo and upload it to find similar items in our catalog without having to describe it in words.

 ### Technical Implementation